meeplabsdev/connectorlib-visualize/README.md

-# connectorlib-visualize
 The visualizer code for connectorlib.
+For more information or the documentation, visit [github.com/meeplabsdev/connectorlib](https://github.com/meeplabsdev/connectorlib).
+This will probably get merged into [github.com/meeplabsdev/connectorlib-server](https://github.com/meeplabsdev/connectorlib-server) eventually.